pearcej/cpp4python/README.rst

 How to use this book
 ====================

-- The generic version of this book is located at `https://runestone.academy/ns/books/published/cpp4python/index.html <https://runestone.academy/ns/books/published/cpp4python/index.html>`_
+- The generic version of the original runestone version book is located at `https://runestone.academy/ns/books/published/cpp4python/index.html <https://runestone.academy/ns/books/published/cpp4python/index.html>`_
 - Instructors who wish to use this book go to `https://runestone.academy/ <https://runestone.academy/>`_ and make an account using *cpp4python* as the base book.
+- The PreTeXt version of this book is available as well, but it is an alpha version and there are currently labelling errors as of August 2023.
+Use at your own risk.
 - Those wishing to report bugs or suggest improvements can do so at `https://github.com/pearcej/cpp4python/issues <https://github.com/pearcej/cpp4python/issues>`_.

 Licensing